 Since the Emancipation Proclamation only applied to slaves in states that had seceded (so as not to offend loyal slave states) it freed exactly no one at its time of issuance, since they were outside US control.
 Only later was it applied to free slaves, when the US Army seized territory from the Confederates.

-At the time of writing, Westhampton on Long Island is in a religious debate over the construction of an eruv, a small string which Orthodox Jews use to signify areas where some Sabbath laws can be tweakednote Essentially, the area inside the eruv counts as being "at home", thus increasing the range one can walk or carry things without violating restrictions on traveling or working on the Sabbath.
+At the time of writing, Westhampton on Long Island is in a religious debate over the construction of an eruv, a small string which Orthodox Jews use to signify areas where some Sabbath laws can be tweakednote Essentially, the area inside the eruv counts as being "at home", thus increasing the range one can walk or carry things without violating restrictions on travelling or working on the Sabbath.
 The Orthodox want to put a small, relatively inconspicuous string around town.
 The opponents, many of them Reform Jews, do not want this eruv built.
 One of many articles on the topic.Jon Stewart naturally had a field day with this on The Daily Show, mocking the "Thin Jew Line."

 There's a philosophy that says that the whole point is to figure out exactly how Jewish law applies to every situation and exactly what its boundaries are; that's how you show respect to G-d.
+This is one of the things that Jesus took issue with in the Gospels.

 And since many situations are not covered by the religious laws directly, you need to be or ask a Rules Lawyer what applies in your particular situation.

 The Westboro Baptist Church mixes this trope with a fair amount of cherry picking to justify its founder's hatred for Jews, homosexuals and pretty-much every sentient being that is not part of the church.
-It doesn't help that said founder is actually a (disbarred) lawyer, and a peculiar number of his followers are members of the Bar as well.
+It doesn't help that said founder was actually a (disbarred) lawyer, and a peculiar number of his followers are members of the Bar as well.

 There's a sect of Christianity which preaches teetotalism as holy.
 And since it's holy, clearly it's in the Bible.
 Oh wait - there's all kinds of verses talking about Jesus and everyone drinking wine.
 No, they're drinking unfermented grape juice; that word only means "wine" when it's talking about how alcohol can be bad.
 This neglects of course to acknowledge that unfermented grape juice makes no logical sense; it doesn't keep, is less sanitary, and grape juice naturally ferments.
 Grape juice as it exists today is pasteurized, that is, heated till the yeast dies.